Ebenezer — The Resignation

 Jason

 Hey, Jason!!
 Keep reading for more proof of that, but I think it’s been refreshing for us both to see that God was there at every step — from burying our child to pushing us out the door of a ministry we were fully committed to.
-This whole series is that focus! :-D I just can’t stop smiling about it.
+This whole series is that focus! 😀 I just can’t stop smiling about it.

 But stay tuned!